googlefonts/variable-components-in-ufo/README.md

 ### Local Axes that use the same name as Global Axes

-The behavior for this is a bit of an open question.
+_The behavior for this situation is still a bit of an open question._

 Fontra does have a defined behavior in the case, which I will try to describe below.
 But I am not convinced this is generally useful behavior, and it complicates things and is hard to explain.